microsoft/aroworkshop/_entries/03-01 appoverview.md

 Shifty microservice container image: [https://quay.io/aroworkshop/shifty-microservice] <br>
 Deployment Definition yamls: [/yaml/](/yaml/) <-FIX THIS

 *Note:* In order to simplify the deployment of the app (which you will do next) we have included all the objects needed in the above yamls as "all-in-one" yamls.
-In reality though, an enterprise would most likely want to have a different yaml file for each kubernetes object.
+In reality though, an enterprise would most likely want to have a different yaml file for each Kubernetes object.

 Shifty is a simple Node.js application that we will deploy to Azure Red Hat OpenShift.
 It is used to help us explore the functionality of Kubernetes.
 This application has a user interface which you can:
  - write messages to the log (stdout / stderr)
- - intentionally crash the application to view auto repair
+ - intentionally crash the application to view self-healing
- - toggle a liveness probe and monitor OpenShift behavior
+ - toggle a livliness probe and monitor OpenShift behavior
- - if provided; read config maps, secrets, and env variables
+ - read config maps, secrets, and env variables
  - if connected to shared storage, read and write files
  - check network connectivity, intra-cluster DNS, and intra-communication with an included microservice